-We have also taken into account Biodiversity Net Gain in our approach, and more detail on this can be found in Section 2.2.4 of our Draft Technical Report - Deciding on future options and the Biodiversity Net Gain and Natural Capital Assessment, carried out by our environmental consultants (Wood)14.
+We have also taken into account BNG in our approach, and more detail on this can be found in Section 2.2.5 of our Technical Report - Deciding on future options and the BNG and NCA, carried out by our environmental consultants (WSP).
+It is important to note that whilst there are some types of capital that are not directly included in the BNG, e.g. cultural capital (Table 4.2 in section 4.3.3 in our WRMP24 SEA report), all options are assessed through the Strategic Environmental Assessment, which includes the assessment of options according to cultural heritage.